Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Scraggy.md

 ---
 Ability1: Shed Skin
 Ability2: Moxie
+Baby: 'No'
+BookImageName: HOME559.png
+BookShinyImageName: HOME559_s.png
 BoxSprite: SRD-BoxSprite-scraggy.png
+DexCategory: Shedding Pokemon
+DexDescription: It sheds skin constantly, but keeps wearing it since the old skin has a rubber-like texture and it can pull it all the way up to its head.
+It bashes foes with headbutts and is known for making dirty moves on fights.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 6
+  Feet: 2.0
+  Meters: 0.6
 HiddenAbility: Intimidate
 HomeSprite: SRD-HomeSprite-scraggy.png
 Learnset: '[[SRD-Scraggy-Learnset]]'
 Legendary: 'No'
 Name: Scraggy
 Number: 559
+PrimaryEggGroup: Field
+SecondaryEggGroup: Dragon
 Sprite: scraggy.png
 Type1: Dark
 Type2: Fighting
+Weight:
+  Hectograms: 118
+  Kilograms: 11.8
+  Pounds: 26.0
 ---

 #PokeroleSRD/Pokedex